-(9) LEGISLATIVE SERVICE BUREAU (LSB)
+(8) LEGISLATIVE SERVICE BUREAU (LSB)

 LSB was created to serve, in various capacities, the Senate and the Oklahoma House of Representatives.
 It is responsible for such services as directed by the President Pro Tempore of the Senate and the Speaker of the House.
 One service in which LSB has been directed to serve the Senate is the payment of certain expenditures.
 These expenditures are included in the Senate's financial statements.
-LSB did not incur expenditures paid on behalf of the Senate for the year ended June 30, 2015 or 2014.
-During the years ended June 30, 2015 and 2014, LSB paid contributions totaling \$2,054,943 and \$4,454,943, respectively, to the Senate to assist in the Senate's operating expenditures.
+LSB did not incur expenditures paid on behalf of the Senate for the year ended June 30, 2016 or 2015.
+During the year ended June 30, 2016, LSB paid no contributions to the Senate.
+During the year ended June 30, 2015, LSB paid contributions totaling \$2,054,943 to the Senate to assist in the Senate's operating expenditures.
 These amounts were paid from appropriations of LSB and are reflected as contributions from LSB.
-For the years ended June 30, 2015 and 2014, LSB did not pay for capital assets for the benefit of the Senate.
-For the years ended June 30, 2015 and 2014, LSB had not assigned funds for the benefit of the Senate for the Senate's operating expenditures.
+For the years ended June 30, 2016 and 2015, LSB did not pay for capital assets for the benefit of the Senate.
 All amounts were funded in the current year at the discretion of the President Pro Tempore of the Senate.

-(10) OTHER STATE AGENCY PAYMENTS
+(9) OTHER STATE AGENCY PAYMENTS